-Thanks mostly to federal predator control and conflicts with the livestock industry, the gray wolf was extirpated from the West by 1945.
+Mostly due to federal predator control and conflicts with the livestock industry, the gray wolf was extirpated from the West by 1945.
 Today, after centuries of fear and superstition, research has given the wolf a new image as a social creature with an indispensible role in ecosystems — and Endangered Species Act protection gave it a new chance to thrive.
-Unfortunately, the beautiful carnivore is still persecuted by federal predator control and poachers, and wolves in the northern Rocky Mountains have been removed from the endangered species list — even with a long way to go before recovery.
+Unfortunately, the beautiful carnivore is still persecuted by federal predator control and poachers, and most wolves in the northern Rocky Mountains (all but those in Wyoming) have been removed from the endangered species list — even though these amazing animals have a long way to go before recovery.

-A bad blow to northern Rockies wolves came in February 2008, when the U.S. Fish and Wildlife Service announced it would remove their federal protections, leaving wolf management to individual states that refused to take the animal’s conservation seriously.
+The Center has been fighting to earn back Endangered Species Act protection for all northern Rockies gray wolves since February 2008, when the U.S. Fish and Wildlife Service announced it would remove their federal safeguards, leaving wolf management to individual states that refused to take the animal’s conservation seriously.
 Immediately after the announcement took effect, wolves began falling victim to bullets — so a coalition of groups, including the Center, filed suit.
 In July, after 100-plus northern Rockies wolves had already been indiscriminately shot, a judge temporarily restored the wolves to the endangered species list — and in September, the Service withdrew from the suit.
 Just before the Bush administration left office, it announced a rule to strip protections from gray wolves in the Rockies and the Midwest — and though the rule was halted when President Barack Obama took office, in March 2009 the Service moved forward with delisting the wolves anyway.
 The Center and allies filed suit in June, and in August 2010 a judge reinstated protections for all northern Rockies wolves, preventing wolf hunting from going forward in Montana and Idaho.